lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level3/reactive-silicon-dioxide.rst

 ..  container:: figurelegend

-    Figure: Amorphous silica colored by charges using VMD.
-Dandling oxygen groups appear in green.
+    Figure: A slice of the amorphous silica, where atoms are colored by their charges.
+Dandling oxygen groups appear in greenish, bulk Si atoms with charge of about 1.8e appear in red/orange, bulk O atoms with charge of about -0.9e appear in blue.
     To color the atoms by their charge in VMD, use *Charge* as coloring method in the representation windows, and then tune the *Color scale* in the *Color control windows*.